yairp03/HoradotTV/README.md

 # HoradotTV

-Downloader for SdarotTV
+Downloader for Shows/Movies providers.

+Currently supported providers:
+- SdarotTV
+- SratimTV (Coming soon)

-## SdarotAPI
+## HoradotAPI

-The SdarotAPI is a library allowing:
+The HoradotAPI is a library allowing you t to access metadata and download shows/movies from content providers.

+The library is very extensible and allows you to add support for new providers easily.

+The library also has built-in support for the following providers:
+- SdarotTV
+   - Access SdarotTV's search engine.
    - Access metadata of shows, seasons and episodes.
-- Get access to SdarotTV's media servers.
+   - Access SdarotTV's media servers.
-- Download episodes from SdarotTV.
+   - Login to SdarotTV.
-- Retrieve the most updated SdarotTV domain.
+   - Signup to SdarotTV (Coming soon)
+- SratimTV (Coming soon)

 ## Console App

-The console app is a command-line application that utilizes the SdarotAPI library, with the power to Download in 4 different download modes:
+The console app is a command-line application that utilizes the HoradotAPI library, with the power to Download in 4 different download modes:

 - Single episode download.
 - Multiple episode download.
 - Complete season download.
 - Complete show download.
+- Movie download.

 With some more features like retries on server errors, and division to folders.